US Home Office Staff

 Senior Associate, Project Delivery

-Anne Marie Noll is an experienced community development specialist with five years of work designing, implementing, and evaluating programming focused on food security; climate change; education; and children, youth, and families experiencing poverty.
+Anne Marie is an experienced community development specialist with five years of work designing, implementing, and evaluating programming focused on food security; climate change; education; and children, youth, and families experiencing poverty.
 She brings experience working across Latin America and the Caribbean, including Chile, Guatemala, Nicaragua, Mexico, and as a Fulbright Scholar in Colombia.
-Originally from Texas, Anne Marie spent time working in Eastern Washington, Massachusetts and alongside Indigenous communities throughout the United States.
-Improving the equitable flourishing of communities was her focus as a FoodCorps service member at the Boston Mayor’s Office of Food Access and in Boston Public Schools.
-Anne Marie was also a Bill Emerson National Hunger Fellow at the Native American Agriculture Fund and the Food Research and Action Center.
+Anne Marie spent time improving the equitable flourishing of communities as a FoodCorps service member at the Boston Mayor’s Office of Food Access and in Boston Public Schools.
+She was also a Bill Emerson National Hunger Fellow at the Native American Agriculture Fund and the Food Research and Action Center, working alongside Indigenous communities throughout the United States.
 At Making Cents, Anne Marie supports the Project Delivery team with project and grants management.
-In her free time, Anne Marie enjoys gardening, herbalism, traveling, exploring the outdoors, and making textile art and jewelry.
+In her free time, she enjoys gardening, herbalism, traveling, exploring the outdoors, and making textile art and jewelry.

 Dr. Chelsea Pallatino